-- delivering consistent and understandable reporting of financial performance relating to understandability and comparability (paragraphs 249 to 337 and 338 to 384); - whether the delineation between different accounting methods, such as the scope of the variable fee approach, is clear relating to understandability (paragraphs 342 to 355);

-• pattern of release of the contractual service margin ('CSM') for insurance contracts with direct participation features relating to relevance (paragraphs 91 to 96).
+- delivering consistent and understandable reporting of financial performance relating to understandability and comparability (paragraphs 249 to 337 and 338 to 384); - whether the delineation between different accounting methods, such as the scope of the variable fee approach, is clear relating to understandability (paragraphs 342 to 355); - pattern of release of the contractual service margin ('CSM') for insurance contracts with direct participation features relating to relevance (paragraphs 91 to 96).

 On how IFRS 17 caters for specificities of the insurance sector, the requirements of IFRS 17 take into account the broad categories of products offered by European insurers.
-They include relevant modifications to the general accounting model to capture the specificities of some insurance products (Appendix III paragraphs 326 to 363).